Insights

 The Three Pillars of Leverage

-To build a life of high-output, one must master the three primary forms of leverage available in the modern era:
+A life of high-output requires fluency in three primary forms of leverage available in the modern era:

 • Capital: The traditional lever.
 It is permission-based.
 Someone must give it to you.
 It is powerful but heavy.